chrisns/talks/PolicyAsVersionedCode.md

 # 👩‍🌾🙋🙋‍♂️</br>🦹‍♀️🙋‍♀️👩‍🚒<!--fit-->

 <!--
+LIVE:
 Ok, thanks, you can put your hands down. now how many have sought exemption or consciously bent, broken, circumvented, ignored, bypassed, whatever a policy with at least good intentions?

+RECORDING:
+Ok, next round, if you have ever sought exemption or consciously bent, broken, circumvented, ignored, bypassed, whatever a policy with at least good intentions leave a comment of "policy breaker"
 -->

 ---